Robomarti/Tietokantasovellus/README.md

 Things that are working now:

 - Account creation and login.
-- Creating public and private recipes, liking other users' recipes, and deleting your own recipes.
+- Creating public and private recipes, liking other users' recipes, and editing and deleting your own recipes.
 - Main page shows all public recipes.
 - Searching recipes by their title or content